10 Facts You May Not Know About Florida

 - Key West has the highest annual average temperature in the US of around 25°C.

 - It’s claimed that the first sunblock was invented in Miami Beach, in 1944, by pharmacist Benjamin Green.
 Called Red Vet Pet (it was a red gel) it was used to protect American GIs from the sun in World War II.
-He later added cocoa butter to develop what eventually became suntan cream.
+He later added cocoa butter to develop what eventually became suntan lotion.